GLOBAL MARKETS-Asian stocks tense for reduced Fed news | ExBulletin

 Yields on the 10-year Treasury hit a two-month high and the curve flattened before the meeting.

-He noted that only 2-3 members of the FOMC will need to change their forecasts for an increase in 2022 to make it average, given that seven out of 18 had already made a move next year.
+He noted that only 2-3 FOMC members would have to change their “plot point” forecasts for an increase in 2022 to make it average, given that seven out of 18 had already made a move next year.

 The market consensus is for two increases in 2023 and four in 2024 with the rate of first long-term nutrition funds at 2.125%.